nerd-bear/Memo/website/codebase.md

                 <div class="prose max-w-none">
                     <h3 class="text-2xl font-bold mb-4 text-blue-600">Understanding the Config File</h3>
-                    <p class="mb-4">The config file for CRAC Bot is a JSON file named <code class="bg-gray-100 p-1 rounded">config.json</code>.
+                    <p class="mb-4">The config file for Memo Bot is a JSON file named <code class="bg-gray-100 p-1 rounded">config.json</code>.
 It contains various settings that control the bot's behavior.
 Let's dive into its structure and how you can customize it to suit your needs.</p>

                     <pre class="bg-gray-100 p-4 rounded-md mb-4 overflow-x-auto">
 {